 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

 Looking for the best tool set for your 2022 DIY needs?
-We researched nearly 40 before buying and stress-testing the top 13 options for weeks.
+We bought and stress-tested the top 13 options for weeks.
 Our home improvement test team ran each set through an obstacle course of nuts, bolts, nails, screws, boards, and wires to test each tool's intended purpose around the house and garage.
 We drilled holes, tightened screws, pried rusty old bolts free, measured boards, cut dowels down to size, and hammered countless nails while assessing each kit's usefulness, portability, and quality.
 From streamlined, basic sets to extensive tool selections meant for various tasks, we've got you.

 Case Type: Plastic hard case | Uses: General, cars, tractors, lawnmowers